Compare two cars

 We are here considering two somewhat similar cars, but we can't deny some of the obvious differences.
 For a start, they are not even classified under the same segment, with the Volvo being a large family car and the Subaru representing small family car vehicle class.
 The first one has a Volvo-engineered powertrain under the hood, a 6-cylinder, 24-valves 304hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 170hp engine designed by Subaru.

-ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that both brands display similar results in faults and breakdowns, when all the models are taken into account.
-That's the official data, while our visitors describe reliability of Volvo with an average rating of 3.2, and models under the Subaru badge with 4.2 out of 5.
-Independent research findings rank V60 as average reliability-wise, and Levorg is more or less at the same level.That apart, owners of different cars powered by the same engine as the Swedish car rank it on average as 4.0, while the one under the competitor's bonnet gets 5.0 out of 5.
+ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that both brands display similar results in faults and breakdowns, at least on all of the models level.
+These are the results of an independent reasearch, while our visitors describe reliability of Volvo with an average rating of 3.2, and models under the Subaru badge with 4.2 out of 5.
+Some independent research have also placed V60 as average reliability-wise, and Levorg is more or less at the same level.That apart, owners of different cars powered by the same engine as the Swedish car rank it on average as 4.0, while the one under the competitor's bonnet gets 5.0 out of 5.

 Performance & Fuel economyVolvo is undoubtly more agile, reaching 100km/h in 2.7 seconds less than its competitor.
 In addition to that it accelerates all the way to 250 kilometers per hour, 40km/h more than the other car.
 When it comes to fuel economy an obvious choice would be the Japanese car, averaging around 7.1 liters of fuel per 100 kilometers (40 mpg), in combined cycle.
 That's 44% difference compared to the Swedish car!